Can Deception Detection Go Deeper? Dataset, Evaluation, and Benchmark for Deception Reasoning: Data Generation

-In this paper, we provide an initial attempt that uses GPT-4 to construct the deception dataset.
-Specifically, we generate 191 dialogues, and statistics are summarized in Table \ref{Table3}.
-We observe that our average turn per dialogue is 34.05, which is enough for a short interrogation process.
-Meanwhile, we present the distributions of target content length, number of actions, and dialogue turns in Figure \ref{Figure5}.
+Dataset statistics are summarized in Table \ref{Table2}.
+We observe that the average number of turns per dialogue is 34.93, which is sufficient for a short interrogation.
+In Figure \ref{Figure5}, we also provide the distribution of target content length, number of actions, and dialogue turns.
+Meanwhile, we analyze the cost of data collection.
+On average, we spend less than \$2 per dialogue.
+Compared with existing datasets, subject recruitment and data annotation often require a lot of money, and the cost varies from country to country.
+But in our country, it costs more than \$2 per dialogue.
+Therefore, this paper provides a cheaper way to collect data.

+It should be noted that deception reasoning has some similarities with misinformation detection.
+However, there are also certain differences between them.
+As shown in Figure \ref{Figure4}, misinformation detection is one aspect of deception reasoning.
+Besides this, deception reasoning also focuses on other aspects, such as ambiguous expressions.